 The club has two coached run sessions a week.

 Held directly after our weekend swim training, this is great to practise running directly after a different triathlon discipline and a convenient way to put two quality training sessions back-to-back.
 The sessions vary through the season and in winter we will tend to include more continuous run sessions heading out of London Fields to either Victoria Park or Millenium Park in Mile End in addition to interval-based sessions in London Fields itself.
 Check with the coaches when you’re exiting the water whether the run is staying in London Fields/West Reservoir or not as you may need to lock your swim kit in a locker.

 Weekday interval sessions

 These sessions are a great way to work on pacing and speed endurance.
-They take place at Mile End Stadium, please note that you need to pay the entrance fee to the track in addition to booking your space via the calendar.
+When they take place at Mile End Stadium, please note that you need to pay the entrance fee to the track in addition to booking your space via the calendar.
 When they take place at Finsbury Park your entrance is included when booking on via our website.
 Winter sessions are less structured and geared towards improving technique and building endurance.
 As we build towards race season we incorporate more speed work using the 400m track — this is a great way to build top-end speed and closely monitor your pacing.